-- · Regulatory Classifications: Class II Medical Devices 510(k) cleared, CE Marked - Indication for Use: Axoguard Nerve Protector is indicated for the repair of peripheral nerve injuries in which there is no gap.
-The Axoguard Nerve Connector is supplied sterile and is intended for single use. - · Contraindications: This device is derived from a porcine source and should not be used for patients with known sensitivity to porcine material.
+- Regulatory Classifications: Class II Medical Devices 510(k) cleared, Class III Medical Device, CE Marked (EU), Class 4 (CA) - Indication for Use: Axoguard Nerve Protector is indicated for the repair of peripheral nerve injuries in which there is no gap.
+The Axoguard Nerve Connector is supplied sterile and is intended for single use. - · This product is intended for use by trained medical professionals. - Contraindications: This device is derived from a porcine source and should not be used for patients with known sensitivity to porcine material.
+This device is not intended for use in vascular applications.